antpearson/Mixd-CSS-Framework/README.md

 `grid-col` starts life as a single column.
 The class `bp1-col-one-half` means that column becomes one-half at breakpoint 1. `bp2-col-two-thirds` means it becomes two-thirds at breakpoint 2.
 And so on.

-`bp2-col` is simply a namespace / prefix for that breakpoint.
+`bp2-col` is simply a namespace/prefix for that breakpoint.
 Grids are configured in `layout.scss` for each breakpoint, setting the namespace of the grid class to be used.

 ## Modules

 - *modules.scss*
 - **This is where the bulk of your CSS will go** and contains objects &amp; modules
 - **Objects** are abstractions, created as classes to provide one element of styling e.g. `.nav-inline` turns lists inline
 - **Modules** are an extension of objects but are more specific e.g. `.nav-tertiary`.
-The two are used / work together
+The two are used/work together
 - Modules sit inside layout components and can be moved to a different part of the page without breaking
 - When building modules consider existing objects, future reuse and create abstractions if necessary
 - **Don't modify a base object** once created.
 Either extend it for your module or don't use it